JSMR-heuristics/JSMR/README.md

 *Step down is our combined algorithm where every house is linked to the closest battery, regardless of over-capacity.
 After this we iteratively change the configuration until the constraints are met.
 This algorithm is deterministic and therefore will is represented as a line in this graph*

 ### Other considerations
-We considered to implement an archive for the algorithm so we can ensure a randomized starting point which has not been used before, however the odds of that happening is 1 in 150^5.
-Moreover we don't keep an archive of every house-battery combination at the end of its respective iteration and only keep track of which iteration thus far has found the lowest value, due to the only relevance a certain set of combination has, is if it is the lowest cost of all the iterations.
+We considered implementing an archive into the algorithm, ensuring a randomized starting point that has not been used before.
+However, the odds of that happening are so small (1 in 7.59e10) we did not deem it usefull.
+Moreover, we don't keep an archive of every house-battery combination at the end of its respective iteration, and only keep track of which iteration thus far has found the lowest value.
+This is because the only set of combinations that is usefull to us is the one that has the lowest cost.

 ## Repository layout:
 * Our datafiles are stored in the "Huizen&batterijen" folder.
 * Processing takes place in the "scripts" folder.
-* Output files are stored in the "figures" folder.
+* Our output files are stored in the "figures" folder.
-* Our testing area is contained in "test_scripts".
+* We use the "test_scripts" folder as a testing area.

 ## Running the code:

- * run "main.py" in the JSMR repo
+ * Open a command window in the main folder, "JSMR".
  * In the command line, type:
  * Python main.py [the neighborhood: 1/2/3] [the algorithm: stepdown/greedy/hill/dfs/configure/cluster] [the amount of iterations: any interger of 0 or higher]
    * Entering "cluster" will return a result in accordance with this case's subgoal C, while "configure" will return a result in accordance with subgoal D.